Enitoni/pulseshitter/README.md

 ## features

 - shits your audio into a voice channel
-- based terminal user interface
+- based text-based user interface
 - automatically reconnects to an application when parec stops streaming it (it does that a lot)
 - cool good sound meter™️
 - follows you around so you can always bother your friends